foam-framework/foam2/doc/guides/Dao.md

     mySink = this.ArrayDAO.create(); // DAOs are sinks too!
     dao.where(this.EQ(this.Todo.IS_COMPLETED, false)).select(mySink);

-Note that the arguments after `sink` are almost never manipulated directly.
 The DAOs returned by
 `where()` and friends are actually small wrappers around the original DAO that populate the filtering arguments on a `select()` or `removeAll()`.